 This cannot go on in our name anymore.

 We must be a voice of love and compassion.
 Grace and acceptance are at the core of our faith.
+We must be those who celebrate the beauty of diversity.
 We must be a loud voice for these things.
 It is only when we are that we can truly look our LGBT neighbours in the eye and genuinely say ‘do not be afraid.’